 Virginia Certified Title Settlement Agent

 The Virginia Certified Title Settlement Agent™ course is the only advanced instructional program available for title settlement agents in Virginia to promote higher standards and skills for title settlement agents to benefit the land title industry and real property consumers.
 Those who complete this course are awarded the VCTSA designation, a voluntary accreditation that is not required by Virginia law.
-This course DOES NOT count toward the mandatory 16-hour training course for the title insurance license.
+This course DOES NOT count toward the mandatory 16-hour pre-licensing training course for the title insurance license.
 To learn more about Virginia licensing requirements, consult the Virginia Bureau of Insurance.

 The Virginia Land Title Association recognizes the land title professionals who have demonstrated their knowledge, experience, and dedication essential to the safe and efficient transfer of real property.

 ABOUT CERTIFICATION CONTINUING EDUCATION (CCE)The purpose of Certification Continuing Education (CCE) is to ensure that certification holders represent the most up-to-date experts in their chosen professional field.
 VLTA will continue to offer current and relevant education to assist certification holders in meeting this requirement.
 All CCE courses are vetted by VLTA’s education committee for their relevance, quality, and rigor.

-|January 2020 begins a new biennium compliance period ending on December 31, 2021.
+|January 2024 begins a new biennium compliance period ending on December 31, 2025.

 All candidates who receive their VCTSA certification prior to January 2025 must complete 8-hours of certification continuing education (CCE) before the compliance period ends on December 31, 2025.